PEACE SEEDS 2017 List

 Appreciation and Recognition

-To Dylana Kapuler and Mario DiBenedetto, dba Peace Seedlings.
+To Dylana Kapuler and Mario DiBenedetto, dba peaceseedlingsseeds.blogspot.com

 To James Lawson for PeaceSeeds.com.

-To Hal Brown Sr., Hal Brown Jr., Tracy and Dan Lamblin.
+To Hal Brown Sr., Hal Brown Jr., Tracy and Dan Lamblin for ongoing fundamental support.

-To Judy Weiner, Windy River Farm for the Peace Seeds logo.
+To Judy Weiner, Windy River Farm for the Peace Seeds logo and for turning us on to

-To the SSE, GRIN, Alan Bishop, seedfolk locally and worldwide.
+To GRIN, Alan Bishop, seedfolk locally and worldwide.

 To Sarangamat Gurusiddian Ph.D. for collaboration in the amino acid analyses.